-\$0 copayment for 10 one-way trip(s) to a plan-approved location every year.
+\$0 copayment per one-way trip up to 10 one-way trip(s) to plan-approved location every year.

 Urgently needed services

 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.